shruti-saxena10/Kubernetes/README.md

 A Kubernetes control plane component that embeds cloud-specific control logic.
 The cloud controller manager lets you link your cluster into your cloud provider's API, and separates out the components that interact with that cloud platform from components that only interact with your cluster.

 Worker Node-1(Date Plane)
-Kublet-->Responsible for Creation of pod or resources with respect to applications
+1.Kublet-->Responsible for Creation of pod or resources with respect to applications

-Containerruntime-->Manages the containers
+2.Containerruntime-->Manages the containers

-Kube-Proxy-->Responsible for Networking inside our cluster
+3.Kube-Proxy-->Responsible for Networking inside our cluster

 Worker Node-2
 Kublet